 When the calamity of time affects one limb

 The other limbs cannot remain at rest.

 If you have no sympathy for the troubles of others,

 You are unworthy to called by the name of ‘a Human.

 This verse which is also inscribed at the entrance of the United Nations building in New York reminds us that we have all been created from a single soul and therefore we have a duty towards one another.
 Placing ourselves in another person’s situation, understanding their plight, feeling what the Other feels, is a fundamental aspect of being human and living our faith.
 In his book, Ali Lakhani, expresses this as:

-The evening discussion left the audience stimulated and engaged with many people staying behind after the formal event came to a close, to talk more about His Highness the Aga Khan’s vision for humanity and the long tradition of Muslim leadership in which this is rooted.
+The evening discussion left the audience stimulated and engaged with many people staying behind after the formal event came to a close, to talk more about His highness the Aga Khan's vision for humanity and the long tradition of Muslim leadership in which is rooted.